Diana Kennedy: Cooking classes and cookbook writing

 She later published eight other volumes on Mexican cooking, a number of which have been translated into Spanish.
 Her initial influence is the work of Josefina Velázquez de León, but she credited much of her writing style to the work of English cookbook author Elizabeth David.
 Kennedy did not consider herself a writer, but rather as someone who documented what she saw in about fifty years of travelling Mexico, including remote areas, to talk to cooks of all kinds.
 She financed her own book research and travels, often sleeping in her old Nissan truck.
 She preferred the food of central and southern Mexico, which is more complex and varied.
 She registered a wide variety of edible plants, and included more exotic recipes such as those using brains, iguanas, insects and even whole animals such as oxen.
 She regularly interviewed and cooked with a variety of cooks, but especially those from rural areas, cooking for family and friends.
 She even apprenticed in a bakery in Mexico City to learn the all-male trade.
-Her preference for traditional home cooking means that her books revolve around foods made with corn dough and even has an entire book dedicated to tortillas.
-Her insistence on field research distinguishes her books for the stories they tell related to food and her travels.
+Her preference for traditional home cooking means that her books revolve around foods made with corn dough; she dedicated an entire book to tortillas.
+Her insistence on field research led to books full of picaresque stories.
 It also led to unconventional formats.
 Her book on Oaxaca is not divided by types of dishes but rather the eleven regions of the state.

 Her work made her one of the foremost authorities on Mexican cuisine, not only in authentic ingredients and techniques, but the loss and disuse of various ingredients as Mexico shifts from a primarily rural to primarily urban society.
 One loss is the use of local and regional produce.
 "As far as I can see," said Kennedy, "I write oral history that is disappearing with climate change, agribusiness, and loss of cultivated lands.
 In the past people had a sense of taste and a sense of where they came from.
 They were conscious of what they were eating and what they consumed and about not wasting."
 In the introduction of Oaxaca al Gusto, Kennedy wrote ...
 "Trying to record the ethnic foods as well as the more sophisticated recipes of the urban centers presented an enormous challenge and responsibility … I am sure that if I had known what it would entail to travel almost constantly through the year, and often uncomfortably, to research, record, photograph and then cook and eat over three hundred recipes, I might never have had the courage to start the project in the first place..."